Medicaid Issues for People with Disabilities

 To help take pressure off state Medicaid budgets in the long term, advocates will be encouraging employers and individuals to participate in the new national long term care insurance program, the Community Living Assistance Services and Supports (CLASS) program, which was scheduled to became effective in January, 2011.
 The date was pushed back as policymakers grapple with design of the program.

-There are approximately 9.2 million people who are eligible for both Medicaid and Medicare, referred to as dual eligibles or duals.
-Individuals with disabilities under the age of 65 comprise about 38% (3.4 million) of duals and estimates of the percentage of duals that are individuals with intellectual and developmental disabilities (I/DD) vary from 5% to 18%.
+There are approximately 10.2 million people who are eligible for both Medicaid and Medicare, sometimes referred to as dual eligibles or duals.
+Individuals with disabilities under the age of 65 comprise about 38% (3.4 million) of duals and estimates of the percentage of duals that are individuals with intellectual and developmental disabilities (I/DD) is about 7%.
 Duals represent 21% of Medicare beneficiaries and account for 36% of Medicare costs.
 Similarly, dual eligibles constitute 15% of Medicaid enrollees, but account for 39% of the program’s costs.
 Over 60% of dual eligible beneficiaries have incomes below the poverty level.
 They also require a complex array of services from a variety of providers across different settings.
 In short, duals are people with high needs who are very poor.